OlegTelegin/olegteleg.in/_pages/about.md

 ---

 ![Pic1](images/Pic1.png)
-I am an intern researcher at the International Laboratory for Macroeconomic Analisys and lecturer in the Department of Theoretical Economics (HSE, Moscow).
+I am a PhD candidate at the Higher School of Economics under the supervision of Sergey Merzlyakov.

-I am an economist with research interest at the intersection of monetary economics and information economics currently working on central bank communication from both a theoretical and empirical perspective.
+I am an economist with research interests at the intersection of monetary and information economics, currently working on central bank communication from both theoretical and empirical perspectives.

-I am a PhD candidate at Higher School of Economics under the supervision of Sergey Merzlyakov.
+I formerly worked as a lecturer in the Department of Theoretical Economics and an intern researcher at the International Laboratory for Macroeconomic Analysis (HSE, Moscow).